UnassignedByte2504/ad-next-app/CONTRIBUTING.md

-# Contributing to BEMYRE v2 Client
+# Contributing to Ayla Designs Client

-Thank you for contributing to BEMYRE!
+Thank you for contributing to Ayla Designs!
 This guide will help you understand our development process and how to contribute effectively to the frontend application.

 > **📚 Architecture Guide**: For detailed information about patterns, state management, and reactive architecture, see [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).